 About Jamie

+Concerns I work with most often are disordered eating, social anxiety, and sexuality.
 In my work, with clients and with my own patterns, shifts tend to happen from gradually opening to more and more of our actual internal experience.
 We inquire into what is already happening inside of us with spacious, curious, friendly attention.
 Whatever you’re experiencing in a given moment is a great place to start.
 Talking about the problems in your life is also a fine starting point.
 All kinds of experience are welcome, though we do usually give emotions more attention than things like explanations and solutions.

+While keeping the focus on you, I’ll bring my humanness into the room, which hopefully allows you to explore and share all of your experience more freely as well.
 I’ll get it wrong sometimes, and hopefully over time you’ll get more and more comfortable with telling me so.
 The tension that arises in our interactions is usually a rich source of information about patterns and challenges in other relationships.

 Therapy Modalities